-Course Outcome (CO): After completion of course, students would be able to:
+Course Outcome (CO): After completion of course, students will be able to:

-- 1 Understand manufacturing of metal matrix composites. - 2 Explain the basics of Manufacturing of polymer matrix composites.
+- 1 Interpret the manufacturing of metal matrix composites. - 2 Appraise the basics of Manufacturing of polymer matrix composites.

 Unit 1 Introduction:

 Definition, Classification and characteristics of Composite materials, Advantages and application of composites, Functional requirements of reinforcement and matrix, Effect of reinforcement (size, shape, distribution, volume fraction) on overall composite (09)performance.